 Windows Bridge for iOS

-From October 2015, at Developer Experience Design team, I led the design effort for Windows Bridge for iOS.
-Since the bridge is not just simply compile and run iOS apps on Windows, my focus was how to translate the controls and patterns from iOS to Windows smoothly, to achieve best Windows user experience.
+From October 2015, I led the design effort for Windows Bridge for iOS.
+My focus on this project was how to translate the controls and patterns from iOS to Windows smoothly, to achieve the best Windows user experience.

 Personally, I was able to bring my apps to Windows using this solution – Pori Fashion Show and Typography Insight.
 Both apps were successfully translated into Universal Windows Platform apps, running on Windows 10 devices.
 They were demonstrated at Microsoft’s Build 2016 Developer Conference as example apps of Windows Bridge for iOS.
 To share my journey with Windows Bridge for iOS, I have written blog post series on Building Apps for Windows.